 The measurement uncertainty for BS type 1-O out of band TRP requirements is based on the AAS BS MU analysis in TR 37.843 [9].

 The TRP MU is very similar to that for the transmitter mandatory spurious emissions.
-However the receiver requirements are at a much lower power level so TRP calculation may be affected by the noise floor of the measurement system.
+However, the receiver requirements are at a much lower power level so TRP calculation may be affected by the noise floor of the measurement system.
 The following uncertainty contribution is added to take into account this effect:

 Measurement system dynamic range uncertainty: uncertainty due to the test requirement being close to the measurement equipment noise floor and the noise floor contributing significantly to the TRP total.